 Base and Process Oils Information

-Base oils and process oils are the raw stock fluids, usually a refined petroleum fraction or a selected synthetic material, blended with additives to produce finished lubricants, greases, thermal oils, hydraulic fluid, and metal working fluids.
+Base oils and process oils are the raw stock fluids, usually a refined petroleum fraction or a selected synthetic material, blended with additives to produce:

 Group IV, or chemical reaction base oils and process oils, are chemically engineered base stocks such as polyalphaolefins.
 Group IV base oils are highly stable and uniform when combined with certain additives and are commonly used in automotive and industrial applications.
 Group V oils are not used as base oils and process oils; rather, they are esters and polyesters that are used to make oil additives that contribute specific, beneficial characteristics to the finished lubricant.
 Oil additives improve the base oil’s viscosity, resistance to oxidation and corrosion, and can prevent foaming.
 Additives can also affect the oil’s pour point, or its ability to flow freely under low temperatures, and its flash point, or flammability.

 Advances in processing technology over the years have made it possible to greatly improve the quality of base oils and process oils.
-Early processing simply removed impurities and aromatics; now processors can recover other components such as wax to make very high quality base oils and process oils.
+Early processing simply removes impurities and aromatics; now processors can recover other components, such as wax, to make very high-quality base oils and process oils.